 ♥ A high-quality mic for your students to get every single word you say 😉

 ♥ A platform to upload your videos.
-I’d go for Teachable or Thinkific, but you can also check out the 10 best platforms according to Forbes.
+I’d go for Teachable or Thinkific, but you can also check out the 10 Best Platforms to Create and Sell Online Courses.

 ♥ Check out this post about practical tools & equipment for freelancers you could be getting for special dates, like Christmas or Black Friday 😉